-2.1 Our Aims for Foundation Year in Medicine and Dentistry
+2.1 Aims for the International Foundation Programme

 - i.
-Meet the need of students from a range of educational backgrounds to continue onto either the MB ChB Medicine or the BDS Dentistry degree programmes and address the University's aspiration to widen participation. - ii.
-Prepare students to gain knowledge and understanding of science subjects fundamental to the study of medicine and dentistry (biomedical science, chemistry, statistics and psychology), and the underlying principles of scientific methodology, including the concepts and practical approaches used in the biomedical sciences relevant to the study of medicine and dentistry. - iii.
-Encourage students to develop intellectual skills (problem solving and enquiry, critical analysis and reflection), and independent study, communication and IT skills. - iv.
-Support students through an academic and pastoral tutorial system that is responsive to their range of backgrounds.
+Meet the need of international students from a range of backgrounds to continue onto either the MB ChB Medicine or the BDS Dentistry degree programmes. - ii.
+Prepare students to gain knowledge and understanding of science subjects fundamental to the study of medicine and dentistry (biomedical science, chemistry, statistics and psychology), and the underlying principles of scientific methodology, including the concepts and practical approaches used in the biomedical sciences relevant to the study of medicine. - iii.
+Enable students to develop intellectual skills (problem solving and enquiry, critical analysis and reflection), and independent study, communication and IT skills. - iv.
+Support students through an academic and pastoral tutorial system that is responsive to their range of backgrounds. - v.
+Provide tuition in English language and study skills to enable the students to have the best start on their chosen programme.